WHAT’s THE PARTS OF THE SPINE?

 The spinal nerves also transmit electrical signals and sensory information from the brain to skeletal muscles and internal organs through the spinal cord and vice versa.
 The spinal cord, together with the brain forms the central nervous system.

 The intervertebral discs refer to a number of flat, round cushions with a solid, multi-layered casing of cartilage fiber and a gel-like core.
 These discs which sit between the vertebral bones take on the responsibility of keeping the bones from rubbing together.
 The intervertebral discs help keep the spine flexible while acting simultaneously as the spine’s shock absorbers.
 The spinal discs contain a gel-like fluid that gets released when the spine experiences pressure.
 The discs reabsorb this fluid when the spine gets relieved.
-Because the spine constantly undergoes pressure, this process occurs continuously throughout life.
+Since the spine constantly undergoes pressure, this process occurs continuously throughout life.
 As individuals age, the discs lose the ability to reabsorb fluid and in turn, get brittle and flatter.
 Diseases such as osteoporosis and osteoarthritis tend to occur with old age due to brittle intervertebral discs.
 A herniated disc may also occur due to damage to the intervertebral discs.

 The facet joints of the vertebral column contain cartilage that allows the vertebral bones to slide smoothly against each other.
 These joints include two superior and two inferior facet joints to connect vertebral bones above and below.
 The facet joints of the spine help permit back motion of the spine and provide flexibility and stability to the spinal column.
 Facet joints, when damaged, can develop arthritis and cause back or neck pain.